David Letterman: Palin joke

 On June 8 and 9, 2009, Letterman told two sexually themed jokes about a daughter (never named) of Sarah Palin on his TV show.
-These included a statutory rape joke about Palin's then 14-year-old daughter, Willow, and MLB player Alex Rodriguez.
-Palin was in New York City at the time with Willow, and none of her other children were at the game.
-Some contemporaries questioned the racial connotations of joking about a Latino player of Dominican descent committing statutory rape.
+These included a joke that Palin's daughter had been "knocked up" by MLB player Alex Rodriguez.
+Palin was in New York City with her then 14-year-old daughter Willow, and none of her other children were at the game, but her 18-year-old daughter Bristol was the one who was pregnant.
+It was therefore unclear which daughter the joke referred to.

 In a statement posted on the Internet, Palin said, "I doubt [Letterman would] ever dare make such comments about anyone else's daughter" and that "laughter incited by sexually perverted comments made by a 62-year-old male celebrity aimed at a 14-year-old girl is disgusting."
 On his June 10 show, Letterman responded to the controversy, saying the jokes were meant to be about Palin's 18-year-old daughter, Bristol, whose pregnancy as an unmarried teenager had caused some controversy during the United States presidential election of 2008.
 "These are not jokes made about [Palin's] 14-year-old daughter ...
 I would never, never make jokes about raping or having sex of any description with a 14-year-old girl."

 His remarks did not end public criticism.
 The National Organization for Women (NOW) released a statement supporting Palin, noting that Letterman had made "[only] something of an apology."
 When the controversy failed to subside, Letterman addressed the issue again on his June 15 show, faulting himself for the error and apologizing "especially to the two daughters involved, Bristol and Willow, and also to the governor and her family and everybody else who was outraged by the joke."
 Rodriguez demanded an apology for implying that he was a child molester.
 Letterman never specifically apologized to Rodriguez.